If for any reason, there is a full or partial school closure, school will provide children access to remote learning.

 The learning we have chosen mirrors the content that would otherwise have been delivered in school as part of our already-planned curriculum.

-Your child's class teacher has pre-recorded daily lessons for reading, writing and maths using our usual materials from The Literacy Tree and Maths No Problem.
-Lessons will mirror the format we use in school therefore allowing the children to immediately access familiar learning .
+Where possible, lessons will mirror the format we use in school therefore allowing the children to immediately access familiar learning .
 We use Ruth Miskin Virtual Classroom for daily phonics and use the government recommended Oak National Online Classroom as the basis of our wider curriculum.
 Oak National provides sequenced lessons delivered by teachers with a pre-recorded video, offering direct teaching with modelling and explanations, quizzes and worksheets.
 For more information visit: https://www.thenational.academy/about-oak.

 How will my child access any online remote education you are providing?